Prashant-131004/Demo/README.md

 # Demo
-This repo is mode for practice purpose only
+This repo is made for practice purpose only